underground-software/ILKD_course_materials/assignments/mid_pres_guide.md

         * Share your screen for terminal + visual elements
         * There will be three presentations per day at the start of class during L11, L12, L13, L14, L15, L16, L17, L18, L19, L20, and L21
         * The exact schedule for which student is presenting on what day will be posted on matrix in the general channel
+        * We will not wait for you, so make sure you are not late on the day that your presentation is scheduled